w3c/publ-a11y/README.md

 ![W3C Logo](https://www.w3.org/Icons/w3c_home)

-# Accessibility Discussions on the Publishing Working Group
+# Accessibility Discussions of the Publishing@W3C Groups

-This is the repository for the Accessibility related discussions of the [Publishing Working Group](https://www.w3.org/publishing/groups/publ-wg/).
+This is the repository for the Accessibility related discussions of the [Publishing@W3C Groups](https://www.w3.org/publishing/).

 ## Contributing to the Repository